Common network troubleshooting tools

 Unsuccessful Telnet response

-If the port that you tried to use is not open (as shown in the following example), either the connection is refused or the command will become stuck in a
+If the port that you tried to use is not open (as shown in the following example), either the connection is refused or the command becomes stuck in a

-Note: Use CTRL c to break out of a
+Note: Use CTRL c to get out of a

-Netcat (nc) is a networking tool for interfacing with network connections by using TCP or UDP.
-Test whether a host’s connection succeeds or fails by using the
+Netcat (nc) is a networking tool for interfacing with network connections by using TCP or User Datagram Protocol (UDP).
+Test if a host’s connection succeeds or fails by using the

-nc command, followed by the URL and the port for which you want to test t connectivity.
+nc command, followed by the URL and the port for which you want to test connectivity.

 $ nc -vz google.com 80